 - When the soy milk is at 105 F (40C), stir in the yogurt culture making sure it is well mixed.

-- Pour the warm soy milk into jars or containers.
+- Pour the warm soy milk into mason jars or serving containers.

 - Soy milk forms a fairly thick yogurt without any added thickeners.
 However, if you want really thick creamy yogurt, strain the extra liquid.
 Line a colander with two layers of cheesecloth and pour in the soy yogurt.
 Leave it to drain for 2-3 hours.
 The soy yogurt will be extra thick and creamy.
-And the liquid can be used as a probiotic culture for fermenting grains and vegetables, or you could just add it to a smoothie.
+And the liquid can be used as a probiotic culture for fermenting grains and vegetables.
+It’s also perfect for adding to a smoothie.

 Keywords: gluten free, probiotic, nut free, cultured, dairy free, affordable